-Our customer service is also measured by the Consumer Council for Water (CCW) through an independent survey of customer satisfaction.
+Our customer service is also measured by the CCW through an independent survey of customer satisfaction.
 The latest results for Yorkshire Water show high levels of overall customer satisfaction: 94% for water services and 90% for wastewater services.
 Our scores in 2019/20 show we have improved overall compared to last year and performance is in line with the previous AMP.